pagekit/docs/developer-guides/how-to-theme.md

 In this guide you will learn how to develop your own theme from our Hello Theme blueprint.
 You will find out about the theme structure and follow the essential steps to add new positions and options.

 ## Getting started

+For this guide, we assume you have a running Pagekit installation on a local server environment.
+If that is not the case, [download](https://pagekit.com/download) a Pagekit installation package and quickly [install](../getting-started/installation.md) it.
+Then login to the admin area and have a look at the Theme section of the integrated Marketplace.

 The Pagekit Marketplace features our [Hello Theme](https://pagekit.com/marketplace/package/pagekit/theme-hello), a blueprint for developing themes, including code examples and a general foundation to help you get started.

-First of all [download](https://pagekit.com/package/pagekit/theme-hello.zip) and install the theme and get familiar with the overall file structure.
+First of all [download](https://pagekit.com/package/pagekit/theme-hello.zip) and install the theme and have a look at the overall file structure.
 When installed, the *Hello* theme is located in *packages/pagekit/theme-hello*.
 It is recommendable to install a simple theme on the side for reference, like [Theme One](https://pagekit.com/marketplace/package/pagekit/theme-one).
 That way you can compare structural elements and get some inspiration.

 ## Structure
 Let's take a look at some of the central files and folders that you will deal with when developing your own theme.